 Suddenly, I felt like I started losing more hair than ever.

 I felt stuck, not knowing what to do to prevent myself from going bald.
 I started looking for hair loss products, particularly hair growth oil.

-Eventually, I decided to try out an Ayurvedic hair loss solution with no side effects.
+I did not find anything good so I kept looking, curious as ever.
+Eventually, I decided to try out an Ayurvedic hair loss solutionwith no side effects.

 I searched for a few reviews online, and also browsed through several images and videos showing the before and after photographs of people who tried it on.

 While a few photos and videos were convincing, some did not look natural at all.
-Here is a video from James Paul, who was not particularly very happy with the results from Indulekha.
+Here is a a Indulekha video review from a user, who was not particularly very happy with the results he got from the oil.

-Despite spending a lot of time going through such photos and videos, hundreds of customer reviews and complaints, I had absolutely no idea whether Indulekha oil would be helpful for me.
+After spending a lot of time going through such customer reviews and complaints, I had absolutely no idea whether Indulekha oil would be helpful for me.